sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 The images data were acquired under a variety of conditions and vary in the cell type, magnification, and imaging modality (bright field vs. fluorescence).

 The images can be in RGB, RGBA and gray scale format, based on the modality in which they were acquired.
 For color images, a third dimension encodes the "channel" (e.g. Red, Green, and Blue).

-### This means that a learning model (svm, deep learning etc.) for this problem should be enquired with a pipeline to process each image to an appropriate input and output for it.

 ## A review of basic techniques in image segmentation